 12. What I am doing, I will keep doing so that I might cut off the pretext from those who want a pretext, in order that in the thing in which they boast, they may be found just like us.

-13. For such men are pseudo-apostles, deceitful workers, masquerading as apostles of Christ.
+13. For such men are false-apostles, deceitful workers, transforming themselves into apostles of Christ.

-14. And no wonder, for Satan disguises himself as a messenger of light.
+14. And no wonder, for Satan transforms himself into a messenger of light.

-15. Therefore, it is no great thing if his ministers also disguise themselves as ministers of righteousness, whose end shall be according to their works.
+15. So, it is no great thing if his ministers also transform themselves to be like ministers of righteousness, whose end shall be according to their works.

 ¶16.
 On the other hand, I say, let no one consider me foolish; and yet, if so, then receive me as foolish, so that I may boast a little more.